AndyD87/CcOS/README.md

 comming soon

-## Licence
+## License

-Author of CcOS-Framework: [Andreas Dirmeier](http://adirmeier.de) This framework is licenced under LGPL v3.
+Author of CcOS-Framework: [Andreas Dirmeier](http://adirmeier.de) This framework is licensed under LGPL v3.
 Look at COPYING and COPYING.LESSER for further information.